Quick and Easy Homemade Face Wash: Your Skin Will Love This

 To begin, all you’ll have to do is brew a strong cup of chamomile tea.
 Go ahead and set aside 1/4 cup of your brewed tea for the recipe, then enjoy the rest as you mix up the ingredients for your cleanser.
 While the 1/4 cup of tea is cooling down a bit, combine your other ingredients in a small bowl.
 Once your tea cools completely, add it to your mixture.
 Once everything is mixed well, place the cleanser in any container of your choice and label it accordingly.

 If you’re really in a bind and you don’t have the time or ingredients to make your own facial cleanser, you’d be surprised at what you can use around the house for your cleansing needs.

-Who would have thought that facial cleansers can be found in your kitchen?
+Who would have thought that facial cleansers could be found in your kitchen?
 Apple cider vinegar, mayonnaise, bananas, and other random items can be effective as ingredients in natural facial cleansers or used by themselves for optimal skin health.
-Say goodbye to harsh commercial cleansers, they just aren’t necessary.
+Say goodbye to harsh commercial cleansers; they just aren’t necessary.

 Apple Cider Vinegar –

 Apple cider vinegar is an excellently effective toner!
 Mix one part apple cider vinegar with two cups of water and shake the mixture well.
 Apply the toner to a clean face with a cotton ball.
 Let your face dry, and apply your usual moisturizer.
 Apple cider vinegar has a pH level of 5.5 which is very close to the ideal pH level for human skin.
 It is known to restore the pH levels of the skin to prevent clogged pores, soothe breakouts, and keep skin from becoming too dry or too oily.